electronobserver/website/src/posts/2025/first/first.md

 tags: "posts"
 ---

 Hi!
 Hello!
-Howdy! and Ishnu-alah!
+Howdy!
+And Ishnu-alah!
 Welcome to my blog dear reader!
 I'm stoked to finally have a website of my own up and running.
 Here's a complimentary post explaining a little bit about who I am and what I am doing.

 ## I Suck at Web Development